OpenAI launched an Apps SDK on Monday (see here). This effectively means that developers can now build apps inside ChatGPT:

 Adding apps within the chat experience does 2 things:

-2. it helps preserve significant information about the user within ChatGPT
+1. it helps preserve the user within ChatGPT for longer

 The timing here is perhaps notable.
-There is no real advantage in being a first mover here.
+There is no real advantage in being a first mover.
 As the MCP-UI experience shows, there are a lot of hard problems to figure out and there is a big chance that some of this blows up in OpenAI's face.
-Google can add this to Gemini within a quarter and the reality is that its a question of when not if.
-Launching early doesn't necessarily trigger any network effects either.
-Perhaps one of the most obvious reasons to get going here is that OpenAI's devices efforts are very real and the sooner they can stand up an ecosystem, the sooner they can have a standalone device that allows their users to do all the activities they do on a phone today.
+Google will inevitably add this capability to Gemini and it has all the right relationships to do so.
+Launching early doesn't help OpenAI tremendously, so why now ?

-There are more platform plays coming to ChatGPT, most notably Sam Altman brought up "Sign In With ChatGPT" in May:
+Notably, there are more platform plays coming to ChatGPT soon.
+Sam Altman brought up "Sign In With ChatGPT" in May: